Tanvir-art/asset-front/README.md

 - Payment Options

-A simple online blog project with the following features:
+A simple Asset Management project with the following features:

 1. **Create Asset By HR:**
    - Add new Assets to the Database with details like name, price, and category.